 Your entire house has a theme, a style and a feeling that is carried throughout.
 Every piece of furniture, every carpet and every light fixture works together to contribute to this feeling, and no room is exempt from this.
 While the style might vary slightly from the bedroom to the hall, and the living room to the dining room, a consistent theme will likely run throughout your house.
 This includes the kitchen as well.

 When it comes to deciding on your cabinet doors, think of them in terms of your home's overall style.
+The first step is to determine what the current style of your home is and consider what look you want to achieve.
 Is your home classic and elegant?
 Is it modern and minimalistic?
 What about bold, bright, and fun?
 Whatever style your house has working for it, carry this through with your kitchen cabinet doors.

 As you’re thinking about your home’s overall style, it might also be wise to devote some time to thinking about your kitchen’s layout.
 Is it L-shaped?
 U-shaped?
 Think about how different styles of doors will look in your current layout, and let this guide your decision accordingly.